All About Universities

 Explore All Guides

-To get into MIT as an Indian student, you must show exceptional academics, score highly on tests, and present a strong application.
+To get into MIT as an Indian student for undergraduate studies, you must show exceptional academics, score highly on tests, and present a strong application.
 The requirements differ for undergraduate and postgraduate applicants.

 Requirement